FREQUENTLY ASKED QUESTIONS

 Can I get a degree from ILR?

-No. ILR courses and workshops are non-credit/non-degree offerings, and part of The College’s Division of Continuing Education, Corporate & Public Sector Training.
+No. ILR courses and workshops are non-credit/non-degree offerings, and part of The College’s Division of Continuing Education and Workforce Development.
 Members take courses at ILR for the pure pleasure of learning.

 How many courses may I take per semester?

 What are the guidelines for registration?

 As of Fall 2017, registration is only available online.
 At the start of each semester there will be a designated registration begin date.
 On that date, prospective members complete the registration form, choose their courses and pay the fee.
 In consideration of others needs and requests, please register ONLY for classes you plan to attend REGULARLY.
 If you register and find you cannot attend the course, notify the ILR office as soon as possible so that we may open up the seat to another member.
 It is not necessary to notify the office if you cannot attend a single class.

 Does ILR have a membership fee, if so, how much is it?